SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 </details>

-## `Step 1.2` List of relevant evidences
+## `Step 1.2` List relevant evidences

 **Key activities**
-> The [<b>editors</b>](../stakeholders#editors) analyse which evidences should be selected.
+> The [<b>editors</b>](../stakeholders#editors) analyse which evidences should be selected, based on input from the Working Group.

 <details>
   <summary><b>Description</b></summary>

 In order to understand what would be the actual types of evidence exchanged as part of the SDG OOP technical system.
-For each procedure, the list of evidences likley to be exchanged should be identified.
+For each procedure, the list of evidences likley to be exchanged should be identified, via input from the Member States.
 The relevance of cross-border evidence should be assessed as follow, i.e. whether the evidence required to complete the procedure is likely to be fetched from abroad.

-* **Low**: there is no or little cross-border exchange of evidence (incl. case where no evidence is requested)
+* **Low**: there is no or little cross-border exchange of evidence (incl. case where no evidence is requested);
-* **Medium**: there is a limited case for the exchange of evidence across-borders (only a few Member States request evidence that could be fetched across borders)
+* **Medium**: there is a limited case for the exchange of evidence across-borders (only a few Member States request evidence that could be fetched across borders);
-* **High**: there is a clear case for the exchange of evidence across-borders
+* **High**: there is a clear case for the exchange of evidence across-borders.

 </details>